CrunchyData/postgres-operator/docs/content/installation/prerequisites.md

 | nsqadmin | 4151 |
 | nsqd | 4150 |

-If you are using these services, ensure your cluster adminsitrator has given you access to these ports.
+If you are using these services, ensure your cluster administrator has given you access to these ports.

 ### Application Ports